poet / literary presenter

-A multi-year Pushcart Prize nominee (including 2019), his poetry has been published in Spillway, Hotel Amerika, San Pedro River Review, Los Angeles Review, Alligator Juniper, and Hayden’s Ferry Review, among other print and online journals.
-Natal's work also has appeared in many anthologies, including Los Angeles in the 1970s; Angle of Reflection; New Poets of the American West; Beyond Forgetting: Poetry and Prose About Alzheimer's Disease; Al-Mutanabbi Street Starts Here; Mischief, Caprice and Other Poetic Strategies; What Have You Lost?; and Los Angeles Water Works.
+A multi-year Pushcart Prize nominee, his poetry has been published in Spillway, Hotel Amerika, San Pedro River Review, Los Angeles Review, Alligator Juniper, and Hayden’s Ferry Review, among other print and online journals.
+Natal's work also has appeared in many anthologies, including On Becoming a Poet; The Pedestal; Salt; Los Angeles in the 1970s; Angle of Reflection; New Poets of the American West; Beyond Forgetting: Poetry and Prose About Alzheimer's Disease; Al-Mutanabbi Street Starts Here; Mischief, Caprice and Other Poetic Strategies; What Have You Lost?; and Los Angeles Water Works.

 He has been a featured poet at dozens of colleges, bookstores, literary series, and festivals, including the Los Angeles Times Festival of Books and West Hollywood Book Fair; the Tucson Festival of Books, Arizona State University’s Desert Nights, Rising Stars, Long Island University, Washington College,